MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/get-started-with-partner/get-started-with-cross-play-games.md

 ### Dev Sandbox Publishing

-### No Dev Sandbox Catalog Equivalent for Windows Store
+### No Dev Sandbox Catalog Equivalent for Microsoft Store

-While XDP allows you to publish your catalog & binary to the dev sandbox version of the Xbox One catalog, the Windows Store catalog has no sandbox support.
+While XDP allows you to publish your catalog & binary to the dev sandbox version of the Xbox One catalog, the Microsoft Store catalog has no sandbox support.
 As such, testing your UWP in a dev sandbox requires you to sideload that UWP and play it directly.
 This doesn’t impact Xbox Live testing, but may alter your standard testing processes.

 <table>
   <tr>